-$x^(c^0)$ is much worse than in the heterogeneous-prior case.
+$x^$ ( $c^0$ ) is much worse than in the heterogeneous-prior case.
 This explains the offset between KG and the other policies in the first data point (for n = 1): the prior is so uninformative that the very first measurement contributes a big improvement.
-The policies have the same general behavior as in the heterogeneous-prior case.
+The policies have the same general behaviour as in the heterogeneous-prior case.
 The MC policy lags noticeably more in the early stages, but catches up to KG more quickly in the later stages, reflecting the intuitive idea that it is more important to calculate the value of information exactly in the early stages, when information is most valuable.

-Last, Figure 5.3 provides intuition for how KG valuates an edge.
-The figure shows a schematic of the network generated for our experiments drawn using the Graphviz package [17].
-Lines drawn in bold indicate edges with nonzero flow according to the solution x^ (c^0), which is believed to be optimal under the prior.
-Dashed lines indicate edges with the 10 largest KG factors, calculated using the initial beliefs c^0 and Σ^0 .
-Although only one of these edges is actually chosen for measurement, the figure sheds light on the KG logic.
-We see that edges with high KG factors are either part of the current shipment schedule (assigned nonzero flow under the prior), or they are adjacent to such edges.
+Lastly, Figure 5.3 gives some intuition of how the KG policy selects arcs to measure.
+The figure shows a schematic of the network generated for our experiments, drawn using the Graphviz package [18].
+Lines drawn in bold indicate edges with nonzero flow according to the solution $x^(c^0)$ , which is believed to be optimal under the prior.
+Dashed lines indicate edges with the 10 largest KG factors, calculated using the initial beliefs $c^0$ and $\Sigma^0$ .
+Although only one of these edges is actually chosen for measurement, the figure sheds light on how KG valuates edges in general.
+We see that edges with high KG factors are either part of the current shipment schedule (assigned non-zero flow under the prior), or they are adjacent to such edges.
 In the latter case, a small change in our beliefs about an edge is more likely to result in a change to the overall shipment schedule.
-For example, under the prior, we ship flow through nodes 37 and 16 to satisfy demand at 45, but we are uncertain whether this is really a good route or whether 45 should be used as a transshipment node.
+For example, the prior ships flow through nodes 35 and 16 to satisfy demand at 45, but there is a lot of uncertainty about whether this is really a good route, or whether 45 should be used as a transshipment node.
 Both edges between 16 and 45 are especially valuable.

-These numerical examples indicate that there is a clear benefit from incorporating the KG logic into our decision-making.
+These numerical examples indicate that there is a clear benefit by incorporating the value of information, as defined by the KG logic, into our decision-making.
 The empirical evidence shown here reflects the particular problem setting chosen for our illustration.
-However, we feel that these results demonstrate that the KG algorithm proposed in this paper runs as expected and produces successively better solutions to the underlying LP.
+However, we feel that these results demonstrate that the KG algorithm proposed in this paper runs as expected, and produces successively better solutions to the underlying LP.

 6. Conclusion.
 We have posed a new type of optimal learning problem: solving an LP with unknown cost coefficients, given finitely many chances to learn about them through noisy measurements.
 Our uncertainty about the objective function is represented by a Bayesian belief structure.
-We have developed a knowledge gradient (KG) strategy for making measurement decisions efficiently.
+We have developed a knowledge gradient strategy for making measurement decisions efficiently.
 In the setting of a multivariate Gaussian prior and independent Gaussian measurement errors, the KG approach provides us with a closed-form expression for the value of information contributed by a single measurement to our understanding of the underlying LP.
 This quantity can be computed exactly by applying techniques from LP sensitivity analysis.
 We have shown that this policy is asymptotically optimal, meaning that it learns the true optimal value of the LP as the number of measurements becomes large.
 Our numerical examples show how, on average, KG gradually leads us to improve our LP solution.